 Achron uses an interesting multiplayer version of this trope; while all players can freeze time whenever they want to, this doesn't affect the other players when someone triggers the ability.
 It's possible to start "falling behind" on the timeline as meta-time waits for no man!

 Being based on Dungeons & Dragons, Baldur's Gate eventually gave you access to the Time Stop spell, as well as traps that had a lesser version of the effect.
 This allowed mages to cast multiple damage spells set to go off the moment the effect ended, and was extremely potent.
 However, the Bonus Boss and the Final Boss of the expansion were both immune to the effect, so casting it trapped a squishy mage all alone with a Physical God, who was free to butcher your comrades while they were frozen.
+Also, the Shadowdancer's special ability Shadowstep is a less powerful version of this.

 Time Stop/Stop Flow is a recurring spell in the Tales Series.
 In some instances, it causes a color reversal to the environment and everyone affected by it.
 There's also the recurring Hourglass item that has the same effect, but it tends to be in very short supply.